Calling all NY State Senate and Assembly Candidates!Earn the title: A Candidate Who Cares Learn More

 Our Endorsement Process

 2Caring Majority Rising invites candidates who return questionnaire to meet for a formal interview with an endorsement interview committee

 3The endorsement interview committee sends an endorsement recommendation to the Caring Majority Rising Steering Committee.

 4Caring Majority Rising Steering Committee issues final decision on the slate of endorsed care champions through consensus OR, if necessary, a ⅔ vote

-5Caring Majority Rising will support endorsed “Care Champions” through a combination of canvassing efforts and at least one public forum held in collaboration with the candidate
+5Caring Majority Rising will support endorsed “Care Champions” through a combination of canvassing efforts and when possible will collaborate on at least one public forum with the candidate.

 “Benefits [for home care workers] are basically nonexistent, unless I want to spend my whole paycheck.
 If I did that, I wouldn’t be able to live.”